Aircraft History

 The North American Aviation P-51 Mustang is an American long-range, single-seat fighter and fighter-bomber used during World War II and the Korean War, among other conflicts.

 The Mustang was designed in April 1940 by a team headed by James Kindelberger[5] of North American Aviation in response to a requirement of the British Purchasing Commission.
 The Purchasing Commission approached North American Aviation to build Curtiss P-40 fighters under license for the Royal Air Force (RAF).
-Rather than default to an old design by another company, North American Aviation proposed the design and production of a new more modern fighter.
+Rather than default to an old design by another company, North American Aviation proposed the design and production of a new, more modern fighter.

-The North American prototype, NA-73X, was first flown on Oct.
-26, 1940.
+The North American prototype, NA-73X, was first flown on October 26, 1940.
 At least eight versions of the Mustang were produced.

 The definitive version, the P-51D, was powered by the Packard V-1650-7, a license-built version of the two-speed, two-stage-supercharged Merlin 66, and was armed with six .50 caliber (12.7 mm) AN/M2 Browning machine guns.[10]

-At the start of the Korean War, the Mustang, by then redesignated F-51, was the main fighter of the United States until jet fighters, including North American’s F-86, took over this role; the Mustang then became a specialized fighter-bomber.
+At the start of the Korean War, the Mustang, by then redesignated F-51, was the main fighter of the United States until jet fighters, including North America’s F-86, took over this role; the Mustang became a specialized fighter-bomber.
 Despite the advent of jet fighters, the Mustang remained in service with some air forces until the early 1980s.
 After the Korean War, Mustangs became popular civilian warbirds and air racing aircraft.

 The definitive wartime variant, the P-51D, with its bubble canopy and six guns, cost $51,572 in 1944.